saraAdibnia/sara-ticketing/System/docs/frondoc.md

 answers can not be deleted they can just be suspended by their id.
 # List of Categories
-_all_category/_

-There is an api to show all categories.

 _categories/_

 And there is another api that can show sub of the specefic category (refrenced by id in params) or the category of  a specefic sub (refrenced by id in params).